Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 So there are a variety of reasons I think it would have been best to keep the technique secret.

-Uh, one more thing on this.
+One more thing on this.

 This is so convoluted, even I, possessed with profound logical abilities, have trouble with this one.

-A homeland security report warning that military veterans could fall victim to extremist recruiters or lone acts of violence.
+This AP, Republican politicians, backed by conservative American media personalities, i.e. me, are using a new tool to attack President Obama's administration, a Homeland Security report warning that military veterans could fall victim to extremist recruiters or lone acts of violence.

 So now, can I lay this out for you?

-And so those of us targeted as right wing extremists upon whom law enforcement must now keep a sharp eye, we react to it and we are attacking Obama.
+And so those of us targeted as right-wing extremists upon whom law enforcement must now keep a sharp eye, we react to it and we are attacking Obama.

-We have found a new way to attack Obama in defending ourselves and calling out the absurdity of this.
+We have found a new way to attack Obama in defending ourselves and calling out the absurdity this we are conducting an attack.

 Whoa.